WasmEdge/docs/docs/embed/rust/intro.md

 - Deploy WasmEdge library in your local environment.

   Refer to the [Quick Install](https://wasmedge.org/book/en/quick_start/install.html#quick-install) to install WasmEdge library.
-Or, run the following command directly to install WasmEdge v0.12.0
+Or, run the following command directly to install WasmEdge library.
+Here, we take `WasmEdge v0.12.0` as an example.

   ```bash
   // install WasmEdge-0.12.0 to /usr/local
   curl -sSf https://raw.githubusercontent.com/WasmEdge/WasmEdge/master/utils/install.sh | bash -s -- -p /usr/local -v 0.12.0
   ```

 - Add `wasmedge-sdk` crate to your `Cargo.toml` file.
+Note that, according to the version table, the version of `wasmedge-sdk` matching `WasmEdge v0.12.0` is `0.8.0`.

   ```toml
   wasmedge-sdk = "0.8.0"